jepeoliveira/Rockbuster-Stealth/README.md

 The dataset, provided by Career Foundry within the project brief, is analyzed using a relational database management system and PostgreSQL.
 It encompasses details on customers, staff, store locations, available movies, actors, movie languages, and rental transactions.

 ## Visualizations:
 Visual representations for the project are crafted using Tableau Public.
-You can access the visuals here: [Rockbuster Visuals](link)